sunhwan/charmmdoc/source/corman.rst

 value for sigma (see, for example, C.J.Cramer, "Essentials of Comp.Chem.", 2002,p.327).

+Translational component of entropy depends on the defition of standard state.
+There are two definitions: solution (1M) and ideal gas.
+The default is solution.
+They differ by a constant of 6.35236 kcal/mol, with higher entropy in gas state.
+See details inTidor and Karplus, J Mol Biol (1994) vol. 238 (3) pp. 405-14

 example:

 ::

   COOR INER ENTRopy
+  COOR INER ENTRopy TEMPerature 298.15 SIGMa 1
+  COOR INER ENTRopy TEMPerature 298.15 SIGMa 1 STANdard SOLUtion COOR INER ENTRopy TEMPerature 298.15 SIGMa 1 STANdard GAS

+  VIBRan
+  DIAGonalize ENTRopy TEMP 298.15 SIGM 1
+  DIAGonalize ENTRopy TEMP 298.15 SIGM 1 STANdard SOLUtion DIAGonalize ENTRopy TEMP 298.15 SIGM 1 STANdard GAS END

+testcase in c32test/entropy.inp

 The units for entropy are :math:`cal/(mol \cdot K)`.
-Rotational and translational entropy terms can be accessed in CHARMM input file as ?SROT and ?STRA substitution parameters.
+Rotational, translational, vibrational, and total entropies can be accessed in CHARMM input file as ?SROT, ?STRA ?SVIB, and ?SSUM substitution parameters.